-- B. The owner and/or occupant of the property on which such signs are erected and/or displayed shall consent to the erection of such signs and shall be responsible for their removal. - C. Temporary signs allowed by this section specifically do not include signs for the sale of goods or merchandise of any business. - D. Temporary signs may not be illuminated. - E. In residential districts, the amount of temporary signage that may be erected per Tax Map parcel at any time shall not exceed four signs.
+- A. Temporary signs may not be erected in any public right-of-way or on public property, including on trees, fences, utility poles, bridges, fire hydrants or traffic signs located on such public right-of-way or public property. - B. The owner and/or occupant of the property on which such signs are erected and/or displayed shall consent to the erection of such signs and shall be responsible for their removal. - C. Temporary signs allowed by this section specifically do not include signs for the sale of goods or merchandise of any business. - D. Temporary signs may not be illuminated. - E. In residential districts, the amount of temporary signage that may be erected per Tax Map parcel at any time shall not exceed four signs.
 No one sign shall exceed eight square feet, and the total signage shall not exceed 32 square feet. - F. In nonresidential districts, the amount of temporary signage that may be erected per Tax Map parcel at any time shall not exceed four signs.
 One sign may be up to 12 square feet.
 All remaining signs shall not exceed eight square feet, each, and the total signage shall not exceed 32 square feet. - G. Temporary signs relating to an event shall be removed by the owner or occupant of the property not later than four days thereafter.

-§ 185-140.134.16 Awnings and canopies.
+§ 185-134.16.
+Awnings and canopies.